YFaris/UnionCut/README.md

 cd ./UnionSeg
 python3 inference.py --img-folder [the path of your folder containing test images] --uod-method [MaskCur or TokenCut] --use-cupy [True or False] --N [an int value for MaskCut maximum discovery times per image]
 ```
+Similar to the UnionCut demo, you can see the visualization of the input image, foreground union given by UnionSeg, and discovery result by TokenCut/MaskCut+UnionSeg.
+You can press '_q_' to quit the demo, '_s_' to save the result to _/UnionSeg/demo/_, and any other key to the next image.